What is flexible furlough?

 Can employees be rotated on furlough?

-Yes, if these rotating employees have been previously furloughed for the minimum three-week consecutive period between 1st March and 30th June, they can be placed on a rotation basis of work or furlough.
+Yes, if these rotating employees have been previously furloughed for the minimum three-week consecutive period between 1st March and 30th June, they can be placed on a furlough rotation.

 From 1st July rotating employees and furlough will be treated as flexible furlough.
 Therefore, employers will need to start calculating usual hours, worked hours and furloughed hours in line with the new flexible furlough scheme.